blaulabs/kraut/README.md

 Installation
 ------------

-Kraut is available through [Rubygems](http://rubygems.org/gems/kraut) and can be installed via:

-    $ gem install kraut
+Kraut will soon be available via Rubygems.

 Crowd endpoint
 --------------